ApiLogicServer/Docs/docs/Tech-AI.md

 ```bash
 sh devops/docker-image/build_image.sh .
 ```
+&nbsp;

+#### Test

+You can test the image in single container mode: `sh devops/docker-image/build_image.sh`.

+You can also test the image with docker compose: `sh ./devops/docker-compose-dev-local/docker-compose.sh`.

+&nbsp;

+#### Upload Image (optional)

 You would next upload the image to docker hub.

-If you use the same names as here, you can use our image: `apilogicserver/aicustomerorders`.
+> If you use the same names as here, skip that, and use our image: `apilogicserver/aicustomerorders`.

 &nbsp;